Kevlarski/school_projects/README.md

 Various assignments and projects from the following classes:

-Introduction to Programming (Java)
+Introduction to Programming (Java),\n
-HTML5 Programming
+HTML5 Programming,
-OOP Java
+OOP Java,
-Data Structures & Algorithms
+Data Structures & Algorithms,